connf/igd/README.md

+## INSTRUCTIONS

+You will need your own .env which a copy of can be provided if required

+You MAY also need to `composer require BinaryCabin\LaravelUUID`

 ## About Laravel Scrabble IGD

 Laravel IGD is a Laravel Scrabble Membership Management System to log the members, scores and leaderboards of the members and the games they have played.